 - A structured curriculum with 3 hours per week of lectures and educational sessions

 - Free nights and weekends, with no call

 - Memory Disorders Clinic seeing patients with acquired causes of cognitive impairment and dementia, especially neurodegenerative diseases

 - Neuropsychiatry Clinic seeing patients with psychiatric symptoms related to epilepsy, MS, stroke, movement disorders, and other neurologic conditions

 - Geriatric Psychiatry Clinic seeing older adults with psychiatric symptoms in both ambulatory and long-term care settings

-- Tele-Geropsychiatry Service providing remote consultations to patients with psychiatric problems living in a distant long-term care setting
+- Tele-Geropsychiatry Service providing remote consultations to patients with psychiatric problems

 - Neuropsychology Clinic providing neuropsychological testing and assessments of patients with a variety of conditions causing cognitive impairment.

 - Access to “state of the art” brain imaging for both clinical evaluations and research, including brain MRI, MEG, SPECT (DaTScan) and PET imaging (FDG, amyloid and tau PET).

 - Multiple research opportunities, including clinical trials in Alzheimer’s disease; BNNP imaging research studies with fMRI, MEG, OCT, & TCD; Transcranial Magnetic Stimulation (TMS) treatment trials to enhance cognition; and, research involving “real world” measures of cognition and function in the Mind and Brain Health Lab